Extract Irradiation Times from an XSYG-file or RLum.Analysis

 ?

-Yes, this is possible and no bug, as in the XSYG-file multiple curves are stored for one step.
+Yes, this is possible and not a bug, as in the XSYG-file multiple curves are stored for one step.
 Example: TL step may comprise three curves:

 (a) counts vs. time,